writethedocs/organizer-manual/docs/index.rst

 All the content in this guide and in the resources repositories is open source, and we welcome contributions and suggestions!
 Feel free to communicate and share ideas with your fellow documentarians by creating issues in the GitHub repository, or better yet - by creating or improving content and submitting a pull request!

-This guide covers the following types of Write the Docs events:
+This guide covers the following aspects of Write the Docs events:

 .. toctree::

    confs/checklist
    confs/orgteam
    confs/organizers
+   confs/event-roles.rst
    confs/budget
    confs/venues-logistics
    confs/sponsorship